-When multiple agents are selected, there is a high probability they will disagree at some point.
-If viable, it might be desirable to consider having three agents as a means to resolving disagreements (majority rules).
+When multiple agents are selected, there's a high probability they'll disagree at some point.
+If viable, it might be desirable to consider having three agents as a means of resolving disagreements (majority rules).

 Advance Directive Discussions

-Such a discussion is not going to be easy nor pleasant.
+Such a discussion isn't going to be easy nor pleasant.
 There are numerous aspects that should be reviewed.
-Certainly, you will want to discuss them with your agent(s) and your doctor.
+Certainly, you'll want to discuss them with your agent(s) and your doctor.